 - Compensation For Mould And Damp.

 - Compensation For health related issues.

 How To Claim Compensation From Your Landlord For Disrepair

 Disrepair claims by tenants are on the increase as many landlords are failing to maintain their houses.
 It can be discomforting for your landlord to ignore disrepair in your rental property, making it difficult to use part of your home or having to move out unplanned.
 Negligence on the part of the Landlords can force these rental properties to fall into disrepair.

-Seeking legal assistance from a landlord and tenant claims solicitor can provide quick resolution.
-With their wealth of experience they help victims of housing disrepair through the legal procedures to claim for disrepair.
+Seeking legal assistance from a landlord and tenant claims solicitor can provide a quick resolution.
+With their wealth of experience, they help victims of housing disrepair through the legal procedures to claim for disrepair.